Save

 Derryl McLean, Simon Fraser University (Burnaby, Canada)

-Edward Simpson, School of Oriental and African Studies (London)
+Edward Simpson, School of Oriental and African Studies (London, UK)

 Journal of Sindhi Studies